Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Results Reflections

 \textbf{\textit{Targeted Programming Languages.}} We examined the prevalence of programming languages (PLs) used in LLM-based empirical studies and found that Java was the most popular language overall, followed by Python, C, C++, and JavaScript.
 Interestingly, Table~\ref{tab:programming_languages} shows that Java is becoming less common in studies over the years (from 43.8\% of studies in 2023 to 37.9\% in 2025), while Python has grown more popular (28.1\% to 31.6\%).
-In terms of papers evaluating multiple PLs, we see more concerning trends.
+In terms of evaluating across multiple PLs, we see more concerning trends.
 Overall, only 27.1\% of papers evaluate with more than one PL.
 Notably, only 22.2\% of 2025 papers evaluate with more than one PL, compared to the more positive results of 2023 (31.2\%) and 2024 (32.7\%).
-This is problematic when considering replicability, as LLMs have been shown to perform better on some PLs than others~\cite{twist2025pref}, meaning it is not a given that reported performance on a single PL would generalise to other PLs or contexts.
+This trend is problematic for replicability, as LLMs have been shown to perform better on some PLs than others~\cite{twist2025pref}, implying that results reported on one PL will not necessarily generalise to other PLs or contexts.

-\faHandPointRight\ To mitigate the risk of reporting potentially inflated performance estimates, we urge researchers to, where possible, evaluate novel LLM SE approaches on multiple programming languages.
+\faHandPointRight\ To mitigate the risk of reporting potentially inflated performance estimates, we urge researchers to, where possible, evaluate novel LLM SE techniques on multiple programming languages.

-\textbf{RQ2: Contamination} Data contamination or leakage refers to the scenario where a model is evaluated using data present in its training set, which can lead to misleading results and inflated performance estimates~\cite {Golchin25}.
+\textbf{RQ2: Contamination} Data contamination or leakage refers to the scenario where a model is evaluated using data present in its training set, which can lead to misleading results and inflated performance estimates~\cite{Golchin25, sainz-2023-nlp}.
 As LLMs are trained on vast, often closed-source corpora, it can be challenging to determine whether an evaluation dataset is contaminated.
 Regardless, papers should mention such cases as threats to validity and discuss any strategies considered to address and mitigate these issues.